Ftywan/DASANI/report.md

 For 5 points of extra credit, include a section with a heading "Partners' Reflections" with two subsections, one for each partner.
 Each subsection should give the partner's name, main role(s) in the project, a description of the challenges and benefits of the partnership from that partner's perspective.

-#### Partners' Reflections
-Tianyuan Fu: Implemented the probability algorithms, output method and debugging Viterbi.
-HMM is a model that is not formally taught in class, and that is the point of chanllenges and attractiveness.
-Understanding the model is not the easy thing, involing many concepts from statistics.
-But during the process of accepting the concepts, I am happy to see that I can apply concepts previously learnt in lectures, most of which are high-level views, and that eased the carryout of the whole project.
-It would be so helpful to have such an experience since new models of AI and ML are emerging.
-Having the experience of this project makes me confident to confront projects with more difficulty in the future.

-Jinghan Lu: Implemented the Viterbi Algorithm
-The